 - ESXi 5.5 Update 3 (Build 3029944) released in September 2015

 To clarify, the system is not supported by VMware, so do not use this system in a productive environment.
 I can not guarantee that it will work stable.
 As a home lab, or a small home server it should be fine.

 Network (Intel I219-V)

-On previous NUC versions it was required to create a customized Image in order to install ESXi on a NUC.
+On previous NUC versions, it was required to create a customized Image to install ESXi on a NUC.
 The 6th Gen NUC is equipped with an Intel I219-V Ethernet controller which is listed in the HCL.

 Ethernet controller Network controller: Intel Corporation Ethernet Connection I219-V [vmnic0]